cloud-gov/cg-site/_pages/pages/documentation/customization.md

 If a user navigates to a page on your site that does not exist, they will see a “404 Page” (webspeak for a page that doesn’t exist).
 Pages provides a default 404 Page (shown below), but you may prefer something that looks and feels like it is part of your site.

-_***NOTE:**_ Only one custom 404 page can be set for the site's preview, demo, and live site deployments that do not have a custom domain associated to them.
-We automatically set the 404 to the live site's deployment path so all other branch deployments will send 404 requests to live site's 404.
+_***NOTE:**_ Only one custom 404 page can be set for the site's preview, demo, and live site deployments that do not have a custom domain associated with them.
+We automatically set the 404 to the live site's deployment path so all other branch deployments will send 404 requests to the live site's 404.
 If you are adding a custom domain to a branch deployment for a demo site, we can add the custom 404 page.
 See [Custom domain 404 page](#custom-domain-404-page).

 ## Pages default 404 page
 ![Default 404 Page]({{site.baseurl}}/assets/images/pages/default-404.png)